 - Emergency and evacuation procedures should be clearly displayed on appropriate signage.

-Suggestions on how to modify evacuation procedures and PEEPs for employees with a range of mobility impairments are provided below.
-However, it is always best to discuss and develop evacuation procedures with the individuals themselves as they will be the experts in any equipment and adjustments they may require.
+Suggestions on how to modify evacuation procedures and PEEPs for employees with disability are provided below.
+However, it's always best to discuss and develop evacuation procedures with the individuals themselves as they will be the experts in any equipment and adjustments they may require.

 People using a wheelchair

-- It is not recommended to lift the person out of their wheelchair and carry them.
+- It's not recommended to lift the person out of their wheelchair and carry them.

 - Specialist evacuation chairs and other equipment are available for installation in business premises.

 - See the Independent Living Centres Australia website for a range of evacuation aides.

 People who are deaf or hard of hearing

 - A flashing light alarm should be installed in work areas, including bathrooms.